 The Bank may change the interest rate on deposit accounts, solely at the Bank's discretion, at any time.
 The Bank will not change the rate on a fixed-rate CD during its term.
 We will not notify you of rate changes for variable rate accounts.
 Current rates are available at your branch.
 The Bank may change the way the Bank calculates interest on 30 days advance notice.

 Cash Deposits before the "cut-off time" at your branch (or at an HSBC ATM or electronic banking facility) begins earning interest the same day.
 Cash Deposits after the "cut-off time" or on a Saturday, Sunday or Federal holiday, begins earning interest the next Business Day.

 The Bank credits interest to your deposit account monthly, quarterly, semi-annually, annually or at maturity, depending on what kind of deposit account you have.
 Credited interest will show on your statement.
-Interest on savings and CDs can be credited to another HSBC checking or savings account you specify.
+Interest on checking, savings and CDs can be credited to another HSBC checking or savings account you specify.